mmorrow24work/kathara_example_lab.conf_files/README.md

 2.x_lab.conf prompt:

 ```
-create a kathara lab.conf with 5 routers connected together in a chain topology using the latest frr image - with each router connected to a pc using the latest alpine linux image
+create a kathara lab.conf with 5 routers connected together in a daisy chain topology using the latest frr image - with each router connected to a pc using the latest alpine linux image
 ```

 3.x_lab.conf prompt: